marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 - Lecturer device

 The lecturer conducting a session needs a device (e.g. laptop, tablet) with a browser and internet connection.
-The screen of the lecturers device should be visible for all players (e.g. via a classroom projector).
+The screen of the lecturers device should be visible for all participants (e.g. via a classroom projector).

 - Data volume

 classEx only requires a small amount of data volume.
-When using classEx as a player for the first time, loading all settings requires about 120 KB (this is cached and does not need to be reloaded when reentering).
+When using classEx as a participant for the first time, loading all settings requires about 120 KB (this is cached and does not need to be reloaded when reentering).
 Each game that is played requires data volume of roughly 20 KB.

 Practical tips
 ==============